astralfrontier/astralfrontier.org/src/blog/hexo/the-demons-of-talispire/index.md

 date: '2017-05-21T00:00:00-07:00'
 title: The Demons of Talispire
 description: >-
   What do you do when necessity compels you to throw away your heart?
-The demons of Talispire inhabit flame-red caverns.
-They are merciless creatures, to be sure.
-Soulless, too.
-They can be conjured by...
 path: /2017/05/21/the-demons-of-talispire
 featuredImage: ../hexo.png
 tags:
   - talispire
+  - demons
 links: []
-category: talispire
+category: Fiction
 ---

 What do you do when necessity compels you to throw away your heart?